The Powerball® game has been enriched with a 10X multiplier, a $50,000 third prize and better overall odds of winning.

 Powerball, launched in April 1992, is one of the world's best-known lotto games.
 It offers big jackpots and the chance to win lots of other prizes, too.
-The largest Powerball jackpot to date was won in May 2013.
-That $590 million jackpot was won with a ticket purchased in Florida.
+The largest jackpot to date was won in January 2016.
+That world-record $1.586 billion jackpot was won with tickets purchased in California, Florida and Tennessee.
 The largest Powerball jackpot won in Iowa so far was in June 2012.
 The Shipping 20, a group of coworkers from the Quaker Oats plant in Cedar Rapids, claimed that $241 million Powerball prize.

 * The advertised jackpot is based on prize payment as an annuity.
 The jackpot prize will be divided equally among multiple winners based on the amount available to the lottery for the jackpot prize pool.